From SQL Injection to Shell II

 First, we are going to retrieve a single row using the statement select @@version.
 Once we know how to do it, we can move to multiple rows.

 Here we want to retrieve the version of the database select @@version.
-To do this, we will need to dump each byte of each character of the result of the query select @@version.
+To do this, we will need to dump each byte of each character of the query result select @@version.

 Let say that the version is 5.0.4, we will need to select all characters of this string, one after each other using the MySQL function substring: